-In the end of the Nineteenth Century, in London, Robert Angier, his beloved wife Julia McCullough and Alfred Borden are friends and assistants of a magician.
-When Julia accidentally dies during a performance, Robert blames Alfred for her death and they become enemies.
+In the end of the nineteenth century, in London, Robert Angier, his beloved wife Julia McCullough, and Alfred Borden are friends and assistants of a magician.
+When Julia accidentally dies during a performance, Robert blames Alfred for her death, and they become enemies.
 Both become famous and rival magicians, sabotaging the performance of the other on the stage.
 When Alfred performs a successful trick, Robert becomes obsessed trying to disclose the secret of his competitor with tragic consequences.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 595 of 778 people found this review helpful.

 Was this review helpful to you?